panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 console.log(str3) // logs '{}'
 ```

-In the follow-up code examples, I will use strings as values of enums.
+In the examples that follow, I will use string enums.
 But you are free to use the value type that you need.

 If you are free to choose the enum value type, just go with the strings.
 The strings are more debuggable compared to numbers and symbols.

 ## 3. Enum based on Object.freeze()

 A good way to protect the enum object from modifications is to freeze it.
-When an object is frozen you cannot modify or add new properties to the object.
+When an object is frozen, you cannot modify or add new properties to the object.
 In other words, the object becomes read-only.

 In JavaScript, [Object.freeze()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze) utility function freezes an object.
-Let's freeze the sizes enum object:
+Let's freeze the sizes enum:

 ```javascript
 const Sizes = Object.freeze({